-Client certificate
+Application certificate

-If the production network is using individual client certificates, which for example are required for using EAP-TLS, first associate the certificates to the predefined number in the WSG (Device Manager) used for Easy Deployment, and after that select the required client certificate.
+If the production network is using individual application certificates, which for example are required for using EAP-TLS, first associate the certificates to the predefined number in the WSG (Device Manager) used for Easy Deployment, and after that select the required application certificate.
 Perform the steps, as described below in this section.

-TIP: If there is no client certificate in the WSG (Device Manager) used for Easy Deployment, the handset is disconnected from the WLAN.
-To recover from this, first do a factory reset, and be sure that the client certificates are associated with the correct Number.
-You can also use the WinPDM to install the correct client certificate.
+TIP: If there is no application certificate in the WSG (Device Manager) used for Easy Deployment, the handset is disconnected from the WLAN.
+To recover from this, first do a factory reset, and be sure that the application certificates are associated with the correct Number.
+You can also use the WinPDM to install the correct application certificate.
 Then try again.

-Root certificate
+Trusted certificate

 Upload at least one "Self-signed certificate" and up to three "Intermediate certificates", which are used to establish the trust chain of the server certificate.
-The commonly understood name of these certificate types is "Root certificate".
-Perform the steps of association of the root certificates as described below.
+The commonly understood name of these certificate types is "Trusted certificate".
+Perform the steps of association of the trusted certificates as described below.

-TIP: Information about certificates is described in the WSG Installation and Operation Manual (and also in the WinPDM Installation and Operation Manual), see .11.
-Related Documents on page 76
+TIP: Information about certificates is described in the WSG Installation and Operation Manual (and also in the WinPDM Installation and Operation Manual), see Chapter 11: Related Documents on page 155

-Associate root/client certificates:
+Associate trusted/application certificates:

-- 1 In the Numbers tab, right-click the handset's number and select "Manage certificates".
-A Manage certificate window opens. - 2 In the Root tab and Client tab, click "Browse" and select the certificates to import.
+- 1. In the Numbers tab, right-click the handset's number and select "Manage certificates".
+A manage certificate window opens. - 2.
+In the Trust list tab and Application certificates tab, click "Browse" and select the certificates to import.
 Click "Close".

-Select required client certificate:
+Select required application certificate:

-- 3 In the Numbers tab, right-click the handset's number and select "Edit parameters". - 4 Select "Network X" (X represents A, B, C, or D). - 5 In the Security mode drop-down list, select "EAP-TLS".
+- 3. In the Numbers tab, right-click the handset's number and select "Edit parameters". - 4.
+Select "Network X" (X represents A, B, C, or D). - 5.
+In the Security mode drop-down list, select "EAP-TLS".